PepeuFBV/Cache-Eviction/out/production/CacheImpl/README.md

 ## How it works

 The client has a console options to interact with the service orders on the server.
-The server has a database implemented with AVL Tree structure and a cache implemented with a simple FIFO algorithm.
+The server has a database and cache, both implemented through a Hash Table.

 ```
 [ 1 ] - Create a new Service Order